TilsonM17/laravel-youtube-client/Readme.md

 - YouTube Data API v3
   - [x] List video from my channel
-  - [ ] List my channel playlist
+  - [x] List my channel playlist
-  - [ ] List video comments on my channel
   - [ ] Provide a new kind of Channel Subscribe Button, more beautiful and elegant

 ## Installation
-> WIP: Here you will find the step to install through Composer
+> composer require tilson/laravel-youtube-client

 After installing, define in the .env file the environment variables API_YOUTUBE_KEY and CHANNEL_ID, which corresponds to the api key and the ID of your youtube channel
 ### Instantiate the class